Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Evolution of binary systems

 We now analyze the orbital dynamics of a quasi-circular binary system containing compact objects.
 Kepler’s third law takes the following form \cite{Dyadina2018}:

-Here we introduce the orbital frequency $\omega$ which is related to the orbital period $P_b$ as $P_b=2\pi/\omega$.
-The orbital binding energy of such a system is
+where $\omega$ is the orbital frequency, related to the orbital period $P_b$ by $P_b=2\pi/\omega$.
+The orbital binding energy of such a system is given by:

-The most notable dissipative effect is the orbital period change due to the emission of GWs.
-The expression for loss of energy can be obtained through the first derivative of the orbital period, using equations~(\ref{omega}) and (\ref{energy}):
+The most significant dissipative effect is the orbital period change due to the emission of GWs.
+The expression for loss of energy can be obtained from the first derivative of the orbital period, using Eqs.~(\ref{omega}) and (\ref{energy}):

 Using the results for energy loss from quasi-circular binary systems obtained within the framework of the Horndeski theory \cite{Dyadina2018}, we can find the expression for an average energy flux in HMPG.
+This result differs from that presented in \cite{Dyadina2018}, as we now explicitly take into account the presence of sensitivities in the theory.

 It is important to note that energy loss can be divided into two parts: tensor and scalar.
-An average energy flux radiated in GWs due to the tensor sector has the following form:
+The average energy flux radiated in GWs from the tensor sector has the following form: